Rok jumping in front of Casa de la Vall in Andorra la Vella, Andorra

 Population: 80.000 (2004)

-- Visiting La Casa de la Vall, the seat of Andorra’s government in the highest capital city in Europe at 1,023 meters above sea level.
+• Visiting La Casa de la Vall, the seat of Andorra’s government in the highest capital city in Europe.

 The Principality of Andorra is a unique, tiny country, compressed between two giants: France and Spain, right in the Pyrenees.
 The only country in the world that uses Catalan as its official language has two princes: The Bishop of Urgell and the president of France.
 The influence of its only neighbors is obvious.

-Located high in the eastern Pyrenees mountains, Andorra is a small country, with lovely mountain scenery, attractive destination in Europe.
+Located high in the eastern Pyrenees, Andorra is a small country with beautiful mountain scenery and tax-free shopping.

-It is known for its superb ski hills in winter, hiking and mountain biking in summer, and for tax-free shopping the whole year through.
+Andorra is famous for its superb ski resorts in winter, hiking and mountain biking in summer, tax-free shopping throughout the year, and some scenic places to visit.

 Andorra was part of my overland trip in Western Europe.
 When the curvy road from Toulouse started to rise, I mainly encountered motorhomes, which pass each other with difficulties on narrow road.